wilfredgithuka/ssc/content/post/Linux_Chinese_Integration.md

 According to [statscounter](https://gs.statscounter.com/os-version-market-share/windows/desktop/china), 54% of desktops in China run Windows 7 while 27% run Windows10.
 Windows 7 has long been a favourite of the masses due to its usability and security.
 If fuses well with Chinese software.

 Back in 2014 during my time in Nanjing, China I tried to swich to Linux as my primary OS but the change was too quick, and many of the Windows applications had not Linux alternatives, so within 2 weeks, I reverted back to Windows.
 My Chinese work environment is very busy.
 So Recently, I have started to intergrate Linux into my workflow.
 This involves gradual change as I move to Linux completely within 2 months time.
 I must admit that there will be some tough times but its worth it.

 So why am I changing to Linux?

 * Improved hardware performance - Windows is too heavy and bloated which is making my hardware work too much.
-* Hardware Intergration - I can configure/integrate  all my devices well on Linux
+* Hardware Integration - I can configure/integrate  all my devices well on Linux
 * Learn Linux More - I have been using Linux full time since 2015.
 I think I am ready
 * Easy To Tweak & Configure - In Linux everything is a file.
 There is no dreaded System Registry.
-* OpenSource - I need know whats happening in the background and am also aware of my security more.
+* Open-source - I need know whats happening in the background and am also aware of my security more.
 * Learn Chinese - This will also be a good opportunity to improve my Chinese since I will be reading Chinese forums

 This document is my tracking pad for my progress.
 My distro is Archlinux.